 - Demonstrate a low number of computer science education courses or clubs offered in the public school or school district, if any.

-The bill requires each grant recipient to submit a report to the board.
+The act requires each grant recipient to submit a report to the board.

 (Note: This summary applies to this bill as enacted.)